Kingdom of Arles: Imperial Kingdom of Burgundy

-The Vivarais see of Viviers was the first of the kingdom's territories to be annexed to the Kingdom of France; this annexation occurred gradually during the 13th century and was formally recognized in 1306.
+The Vivarais was the first of the kingdom's territories to be annexed to the Kingdom of France; this annexation occurred gradually during the 13th century and was formally recognized in 1306.
 The Lyonnais had been practically beyond the reach of the Empire since the late 12th century.
 Its incorporation into France was the result of internal conflicts between the Archbishop of Lyon, the cathedral chapter, and the city council.
 It was cemented in the early 14th century and formalized in a 1312 treaty between Archbishop Peter of Savoy and Philip IV of France.
 Emperor Henry VII protested against this but did not seriously challenge it.

 From 1343, the French royal House of Valois tried to expand its influence over the Kingdom of Arles by acquiring feudal possessions in the region of Dauphiné, ruled by the childless dauphin Humbert II of Viennois.
 By 1349, Humbert finally decided to sell his domains to the House of Valois, and an agreement was made designating young French prince Charles (the future-king Charles V) as Humbert's successor, on the condition that the Dauphiné would remain a distinct polity and thus not be incorporated into the French realm.
 Thus in the summer of 1349, young Charles became the first Valois Dauphin de Viennois.
 In 1350, when his father ascended to the French throne, Charles became the heir presumptive and thus for the first time the two honors of Dauphin de Viennois and heir to the French throne were held by the same person.

 In 1356, the young Charles, being the ruling Dauphin of Viennois, made an homage to the emperor Charles IV at Metz, and received imperial confirmation.
 On the same occasion, Charles was appointed as the imperial vicar in Dauphiné.
 Formally remaining an imperial fief within the Kingdom of Arles, the Dauphiné was from that time effectively controlled by the French royal House of Valois.

+In 1361, Emperor Charles IV transferred the County of Savoy from the Kingdom of Burgundy to the Kingdom of Germany because of its strategic location.